 The phasing plan for the scheme has now been published.

-This contains indicative time frames, however, these could change as the development and delivery of the new homes is reliant on a number of factors.
-All moves for residents in blocks impacted by the schemes will now be completed under this Local Lettings Plan and offers will be considered in line with the phasing plan, as well as other stock and housing management considerations.
+These are published with anticipated timeframes; however, these are indicative as the development and delivery of the new homes is often reliant on a number of factors.
+All moves for residents in blocks impacted by the schemes will now be completed under this local lettings plan and offers should be considered in line with the phasing plan for each scheme, as well as other stock and housing management considerations.

-The development phasing plan is published and available on the Winstanley and York Road website.
-Below is the order in which the blocks in the scheme will be demolished (or decanted in the instances of Penge and Inkster House) as identified in the plan, without timelines.
+The phasing plan is a published document available on the council's webpages.

+Below is the order in which blocks in the scheme will be demolished as identified in those plans, without identified timelines.